 My Grandmother Evelyn was the ultimate Queen of the castle.
 Even in those days, when women usually took the back seat, she wore the pants in the family.
 Both strict and kind, she was a force to be reckoned with.
 She has been gone many years now.
 But the memory of her strong character and mischievous, crinkly eyed grin stays with me.
 And of course, I think of her every time I make a rainbow chop salad and my Basic Herby Vinaigrette.

 This vinaigrette is less oily, sweeter and more herby than her dressing but is still a tribute to her memory.
-I will always treasure the memories of simpler times.
+I will always treasure those memories.
 Memories of Sunday morning visits with my Grandparents, Aunts, Uncles and cousins.
 I remember big family gatherings.
 Giant buffets packed with delicious foods like meatballs and baked pastas and giant rainbow salads.
 Everyone would be chattering and laughing, in a line to fill our plates, bellies and hearts.
-One in a comic blunder for the ages, I shook a capless bottle and bathed my small cousin Allie in dressing.
+Once in a comic blunder for the ages, I shook a capless bottle and bathed my small cousin Allie in dressing.
+I will never live that down!

 - 2 tbsp xtra virgin olive oil